Mubarak trial drags on, impervious to Egypt upheaval

 "We are requesting a wider time frame, until after the month of Ramadan, because the period will not be enough to look at all these documents during Ramadan," he said.

-Pro-democracy activists and representatives of the victims have accused Mubarak's defence team and judges appointed under his rule of dragging out the case to avoid a verdict.
+Pro-democracy activists and representatives of the victims have accused Mubarak's defense team and judges appointed under his rule of dragging out the case to avoid a verdict.

 (Reporting by Asma Alsharif; Editing by Paul Taylor)